Skip to main content

 “Then we are not going home.”
 Pratap tipped the valet and opened the door for her.
 Ajabdeh frowned at him.

 “Great, now you want to come with me?
-If you had just agreed then none of this would have happened.”
+If you had just agreed, then none of this would have happened.”
 She snapped as she got into the car.
-He took the wheels with a frown.
+He took the wheel with a frown.

 “So you are saying it's my fault?”